DecentSoftware-eu/DecentHolograms-Wiki/docs/general/format-and-colors/index.md

 ### Entity

 Yes, you can even display entities.
-All entity types can be found [here](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/entity/EntityType.html){ target="_blank" rel="noreferral" }.
+All entity types can be found [here](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/entity/EntityType.html){ target="_blank" rel="nofollow" }.

-!!! note "Limitations"
+/// note | Limitations
 Not all entities will work on all server versions.
 In addition does DecentHolograms **not** allow a collection of specific entities.
-A list of those can be found [here](https://github.com/DecentSoftware-eu/DecentHolograms/blob/main/src/main/java/eu/decentsoftware/holograms/api/utils/entity/DecentEntityType.java){ target="_blank" rel="noreferral" }.
+A list of those can be found [here](https://github.com/DecentSoftware-eu/DecentHolograms/blob/main/src/main/java/eu/decentsoftware/holograms/api/utils/entity/DecentEntityType.java){ target="_blank" rel="nofollow" }.
+///

 #### Format: { #format-entity }